LATTLE: LLM Attention Transplant for Transfer Learning of Tabular Data Across Disparate Domains: Methodology

 \subsection{Proposed LATTLE algorithm}

 The LLM-based transfer learning method proposed for tabular data is summarized in Algorithm~\ref{alg:lattle} and illustrated in Figure~\ref{fig:lattle_arch}.
-LLM weights of the uppermost attention layer are fine-tuned by the source data set and then transplanted into a state-of-the-art transformer model for tabular data, gated feature tokenized transformer (gFTT)~\citep{Wang2022_Transtab}.
-Specifically, the $key$ and $value$ projection weights ($W^{s}_{k}$ and $W^{s}_{v}$) of the uppermost layer of a fine-tuned LLM are transplanted as frozen weights in the lowest attention layer of the gFTT model.
-To facilitate this transplant, the gFTT model has attention weights of the same size (768×768) as those in DistilGPT2.
+We learn the language-to-tabular context by finetuning a joint LLM-gFTT framework using source tabular data, as mentioned in Section~\ref{llm-finetune}.
+The transformer projection weights ($W_q$,$W_k$,$W_v$) of LLM (topmost layer, $L$) and gFTT (all five layers, $l$) are updated to optimize cross-entropy loss as follows.

+The projection weights of the transformers in LLM and gFTT are jointly updated to align the LLM with tabular data representations of gFTT optimizing a common cross-entropy loss in Equation~\ref{eq: loss_update_source} using source data ($X_s$).

+The training prepares the projection weights of the LLM for learning the general context of tabular data.
+The finetuned LLM weights corresponding to $key$ and $value$ representations ($W_k$,$W_v$) contain a general knowledge base suitable for learning tabular data.
+Therefore, this weight pair is kept frozen at the base of a new downstream gFTT to provide the foundational context of the LLM while updating the upper layers using the target tabular data.
+In the base layer of the gFTT transformer, the frozen projection weights ($W_k^{LLM}$,$W_v^{LLM}$) of the LLM interact with the unfrozen weight of the $query$ representation ($W_q^t$).
+Therefore, cross-domain attention $\alpha_{s, t}$ between the LLM tuned to the source and the target is achieved at the weight level of the transformer, as shown in Equation~\ref{eq:cross-attention}, instead of using $key$, $value$, $query$ representations in Equation~\ref{eq:weighted_sum}.

+Here, $f_t$ is the embedding of the target tabular data, explained in the next section.
+In other words, the target $query$ to LLM $key$ achieves language-to-tabular attention, which is used to achieve cross-domain tabular transfer learning.
+Attention weighted ($\alpha_{s, t}$) target data embedding ($Z_t$) is obtained following Equation~\ref{eq:attentionweighted}.

+The downstream gFTT is optimized for the classification task specific to the target tabular data set.